TheDaneFromSpain/greenland-ice-thickness-modelling/README.md

                        debug.level = 2, na.rm = TRUE, index = 3:4)
 ```

-The datasets are listed below and not uploaded, as they are of great size.
+The datasets used are listed below and not uploaded, as they are of great size.

 ## Datasets